Kowa’s high-end Genesis 8x33

 that special trip: a safari, polar expedition, trek or long overland journey.

-It’s a difficult niche, because you want something really light and compact.
+It’s a difficult niche, because you want something really light and

-view – of Petra’s red-rock columns, that whale breaching off Antarctica, or a
+want a great view – of Petra’s red-rock columns, that whale

-Condor circling some Andean peak.
+breaching off Antarctica, or a Condor circling some Andean peak.

 In circumstances like these, where you want it all, but you